Last updated on April 13th, 2023 at 12:51 pm

 According to HubSpot’s 2020 State of Inbound report, 91% of marketers are confident that their work and what they do directly contribute to increased revenues for the company.
 Successful marketers are in tune with a company’s needs and goals and will know how to get the company to where they want to be.
 Let’s take a look at what inbound marketing is and learn more about goal setting so your business can be successful.

 Inbound Marketing vs. Outbound Marketing

 Inbound marketing is a strategy that uses many forms of marketing.
 Examples are content marketing, events, blogs, SEO, social media, and more.
-The purpose is to attract new business and to build brand awareness.
-This process requires the use of creativity rather than spending money directly for leads.
+The purpose is to attract new business and build brand awareness.
+This process requires the use of creativity rather than spending money directly on leads.
 Additionally, you will find in inbound marketing that valuable content is created and the experiences are tailored to the person.

 Benefits of Inbound Marketing Goals

 Help Focus Your Efforts